-Failed satellite had 'wrong co-ordinates'

 Failed satellite programmed with 'wrong co-ordinates'

-The loss of a multi-million pound weather mapping satellite was due to programming errors, the Russian deputy prime minister has said.
+The loss of a multi-million pound weather satellite in November was due to programming errors, the Russian deputy prime minister has said.

-Dmitry Rogozin said Meteor-M had been programmed for take-off from a different space station.
+Dmitry Rogozin said Meteor-M had been programmed for lift-off from a different launch site.

 Speaking to Russian state TV, he blamed "human error".